alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

 This is where things get a bit trickier -- the UpdateExpression used by the UpdateItem API doesn't support multiplication, only addition and subtraction.
 We'll have to build our own implementation of multiplication.
-One approach uses a recursive algorithm:
+A simple approach is to use a recursive algorithm:

 ```
 def multiply(x, y):